gabrieldiferreira/Deitel-with-Java-How-to-Programming-Exercises/README.md

   <li>Improve problem-solving and object-oriented programming skills.</li>
 </ul>

-<h2>📂 Structure</h2>
+<h2>📂 Project Structure</h2>
 <p>
+  All source code is inside the <code>src/</code> folder, organized into Java packages.
-Each folder contains exercises and solutions for a specific chapter, starting from the basics of Java syntax up to advanced topics.
+  Each package contains exercises and examples from the book.
 </p>

 <h2>🚀 Motivation</h2>
 <p>